zaynahxc/pxt-microbit/docs/courses/ucp-science/rocket-acceleration/setup-procedure.md

 ## Setup

 1. Plan and design the experiments.
-2. Use the radio and the [MakeCode app][makecode-app] for the data collection method.
+2. Use the radio and MakeCode for the data collection method.
 3. Plan and design data collection documents.
 4. Program the @boardname@s.
 5. Experiment with different data collection scenarios.